Heidi Girl of the Alps- From Switzerland to Japan to Germany

 Heidi Arrives in Germany

-Heidi landed on ZDF television in September 1977, and was an instant hit.
+In September 1977, Heidi landed on ZDF television becoming an instant hit.
 Heidi’s adventures delighted all of us kids…she got to run around the mountain meadows with goats AND got to sleep on a bed made from HAY!
 Because the artwork was timeless, it evoked a sort of nostalgia for Adults.
 Takahata and Miyazaki excel at making childhood a time of wonder.
-They used Kawaii anime, an aesthetic concept that focuses on sweetness and childishness, to emphasize innocence but at the same time, they don’t pull punches when it’s time to face the real world.
-Add to this, characters are polite (in a way that it expected in both Japan and Germany) and caring without being saccharine sweet, something not usually found in animation.
+The art style, Kawaii anime, is an aesthetic concept that focuses on sweetness and childishness.
+Kawaii emphasizes innocence but at the same time, characters still have to face the real world.
+Add to this, characters are polite (in a way that it expected in both Japan and Germany) and caring without being saccharine sweet.
+Something not usually found in animation.

 Naturally, collectible figurines and merchandise were produced, spreading Heidi fever.
-You could get Heidi bed sheets, coloring books, and stationary.
+Girls all wanted Heidi bed sheets, coloring books, and stationary.

 There were albums and cassettes to hear songs and Heidi stories (often just a re-write of the TV program).
 And there was a catchy theme song… sung by Schlagersingers Gitti and Erika… It sticks in my brain even today. (and that yodel!)